gcslui/uoftbiophysics.github.io/pages/machinelearning.md

 [Table](https://docs.google.com/spreadsheets/d/1g5YJG3eM5Nce51zA7Vuy-tRkN3CzBXFOp02jR28Tjas/edit#gid=1433659223) -
 We will prepare ~15 minute presentations on each topic

-Add your name to one you are interested in presenting
+Add your name to any you are interested in presenting

 ### General Resources
 - [2018 review](https://arxiv.org/pdf/1803.08823.pdf) of machine learning "for Physicists" by Mehta et al.